-Wi-Fi in rooms/public areas: /
+Wi-Fi in rooms/public areas:

 TV:

 Air conditioning in room:

+Y

-Room service:
+Room service: /

 Swimming pool:

-Free airport transfers: ×
+Free airport transfers: X

-Gym:
+C

+ьут:

 Business centre:

-Hotel arranges tours: V
+Hotel arranges tours:

-Breakfast included in standard charge:
+Breakfast included in standard

-g V
+charge: /

 LOCATION

 You're only 25 minutes to the international airport at Nadi and the same distance from bustling Denarau Island, but the resort is on its own peninsula amongst green rolling hills, so you'll feel a million miles from anywhere.
 It's built right on the coast, so you can look out to the Mamanuca Islands for sunset or take easy boat rides from the resort's wharf to the islands.